Christmas truce: Monuments

 A Christmas Truce memorial was unveiled in Frelinghien, France, on 11 November 2008.
 At the spot where their regimental ancestors came out from their trenches to play football on Christmas Day 1914, men from the 1st Battalion, the Royal Welch Fusiliers played a football match with the German Battalion 371.
 The Germans won 2–1.
 On 12 December 2014, a memorial was unveiled at the National Memorial Arboretum in Staffordshire, England by Prince William, Duke of Cambridge and the England national football team manager Roy Hodgson.
 The Football Remembers memorial was designed by a ten-year-old schoolboy, Spencer Turner, after a UK-wide competition.

+A memorial was unveiled in december 1914 in Ploegstreert, Belgium.
+It remembers football match with 'Plug Street' Uefa memorial.

 Annual re-enactments

 The Midway Village in Rockford, Illinois, United States, has hosted re-enactments of the Christmas Truce.